-In short, kids think their peers are “smart” when school appears to be easy for them (please see this Calvin and Hobbes comic for a wonderful example of this).
+In short, kids think their peers are “smart” when school appears to be easy for them.
+Enjoy this wonderful Calvin and Hobbes comic about this very topic:

 But “easy” isn’t what smart should mean!
 And it certainly shouldn’t be something we praise kids for.
 “Easy” often means they already knew it!